rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/ack/_index.md

 1. Create an access key.
 For instructions, see the Alibaba Cloud documentation [Creating an AccessKey](https://www.alibabacloud.com/help/doc-detail/53045.html).

 1. Create an SSH key pair.
-It is used to access nodes in the kubernetes cluster.
+This key is used to access nodes in the Kubernetes cluster.
 For instructions, see the Alibaba Cloud documentation [Create an SSH key pair](https://www.alibabacloud.com/help/doc-detail/51793.htm).

-1. Enable ACK cluster driver.
-See [how to enable cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers)

 ## Create an ACK Cluster